 accuracy and reliability of several different

-classifiers for recognizing handwritten digit,
+classifiers for recognizing handwritten digits,

 training on MNIST dataset.
-Classifiers such as
+We implement classifiers

-K-Nearest Neighbors, Decision Tree, and Random
+such as K-Nearest Neighbors, Decision Tree, and Random

 Some photographs I've taken are posted here.